-The next time your salesman mentions that you’ll need to pay a maintenance fee to keep your solar panels in warranty, simply look elsewhere.
+The next time your salesman mentions that you’ll need to pay a maintenance fee to keep your solar panels in warranty, just look elsewhere.

-Dishonest salesman can also trick customers by claiming that the solar panels come with a 25 year ‘performance warranty’, in an attempt to make it look like any arising issue with your system shall be covered under the 25-year warranty.
+A dishonest salesman can also trick customers by claiming that the solar panels come with a 25-year ‘performance warranty’, in an attempt to make it look like any arising issue with your system shall be covered under the 25-year warranty.

 Sadly, this is never the case.
-Sometimes solar manufacturers will easily wriggle out of the ‘performance warranty’ by citing that any defects in the solar panels are covered under the ‘panel warranty’ which only lasts for a span of 5 years.
+Sometimes solar manufacturers will easily wriggle out of the ‘performance warranty’ by citing that any defects in the solar panels are covered under the ‘panel warranty’ which only lasts for five years.

-The truth is that there are four different warranties that come with a solar system— and these include the ‘performance warranty’.
+The truth is that four different warranties come with a solar system— and these include the ‘performance warranty’.
 The other three cover your inverter, the solar panels and the workmanship.

 When it comes to the warranty, here’s what you should look for: